Ask to See Both Parents Of The Puppy!

 You can help the training process along by getting the puppy spayed or neutered.
 Mentally, neutered dogs stay more like puppies and are more comfortable letting you make the big decisions.
 They also avoid a lot of health problems this way.

 Raising and Training a German Shepherd Puppy

 When thinking of bringing a German Shepherd pup into your home, it is important to understand the responsibility you will need to take.
-Giving your puppy the care, love and training it needs while it is still young is vital, so that you have a well-behaved dog in the future.
+Giving your puppy the care, love, and training it needs while it is still young is vital so that you have a well-behaved dog in the future.
 A German Shepherd is not only a wonderful friend to have in the house but a wonderful alarm, as he is ready to bark at any sign of danger.
 But German Shepherd puppies must be taught who is in control.

 Fun-loving pups need proper care and guidance so they do not grow into large, mean animals.
-With the right combination of love, compassion and guidance, your puppy can grow into a well-behaved and tame dog that no one has to fear.
+With the right combination of love, compassion, and guidance, your puppy can grow into a well-behaved and tame dog that no one has to fear.

 Even though many raise a German Shepherd with the intent of making him or her a guard dog inside the home, you do not want your dog to be mean.
 You don’t want him or her to ever turn on a family member, causing them both emotional and physical harm.
-Training them right from the beginning can mean a lifetime of friendship.
+Training he German Shepherd right from the beginning can mean a lifetime of friendship.
 Your grown dog will alert you of danger to protect you, not in order to harm another person.

 Seek the help of a professional trainer the moment you begin to notice problems with biting or barking.
 You want to make sure any sign of aggression towards the dog’s family is stopped right away.
 Dogs are pack animals by nature, and you must make sure your dog knows its place in the pack and sees you as the pack leader.
 If the dog sees himself as the pack leader, behavior problems such as violence can come into play.